 Drawn towards science from an early age, I started my academic career in 1999 when I enrolled to the Mathematical Physics programme at the Technion – Israel Institute of Technology, concluding it with a BA in maths and a BA in physics in 2003.
 Completely smitten by maths, in particular the fields of maths that pertain to physics, I continued my studies at the Department of Mathematics and obtained my Masters Degree in 2006.
 Determined to continue, I was a accepted into the Ph.D programme of Georgia Institute of Technology (Georgia Tech) in 2007, and obtained my Doctorate degree in December 2011, under the supervision of Prof. Michael Loss.

-I am currently a Lise Meitner Senior Post Doctoral Fellow at TU Wien, after nearly 5 years at the University of Cambridge, 3 of which were under a personal Post Doctoral Fellowship awarded to me by the EPSRC.
+Currently, I am a Lise Meitner Fellow at Technishe Universität Wien (TU Wien).
+This position comes after nearly 5 years at the University of Cambridge, of which the last 3 were under a personal Post Doctoral Fellowship awarded to me by the EPSRC.

 My main research interests are Applied Analysis, Applied Probability, Functional Inequalities, Spectral Theory, Semigroup Theory and Optimal Transportation – usually under the umbrella of Kinetic Theory, the field in maths that investigates system with many objects.